FIELD OPERATIONS DIVISION

 The Evidence Officer is responsible for processing crimes scenes and maintaining evidence.
 To retrieve property placed into evidence, you must call to make an appointment.
 Detective Mary Wood can be reached Monday through Friday from 8:30 a.m. until 4 p.m. at (636) 639-2131 or Mary.Wood@wentzvillemo.org

-The Traffic Unit consists of four officers: Officer's Kuykendall, Putnam, Rivera and Schneider.
+The Traffic Unit consists of four officers: Officer's Kuykendall, Putnam, and Rivera.
 Their main duties are to handle traffic complaints within the City and investigate auto accidents.
-If you have any traffic concerns in your subdivision, you may contact Sergeant Steven Maddolin at (636) 639-2105 or email@example.com.
+If you have any traffic concerns in your subdivision, you may contact Sergeant Kyle Bruns at (636) 639-2123 or email@example.com.

-The K9 unit consists of one officer, Officer Jason Davis and his canine, Enzo.
+The K9 unit consists of two officers, Officer Jason Davis and his canine, Enzo and Officer Dan Talbott and his canine, Rexo.
 This unit assists Field Operations with drug, vehicle and building searches.
+If you need to speak with someone in reference to the Canine, you may contact Sergeant Kyle Bruns at firstname.lastname@example.org or you may call him at (636) 639-2123.

 The Wentzville Police Department has an Explorer Unit.
 The Explorer's are high-school students that volunteer and are taught about law enforcement.
 They work special events and help with Court Bailiff duties.
 If interested in becoming an Explorer, contact Sgt.
-Jennifer Bell at (636) 639-2143 or gy email at firstname.lastname@example.org.
+Blakeney Roth at (636) 639-2127 or by email at email@example.com.